Home Courses Sport BA (Hons) Sport Business Management

 Utilise our extensive professional networks to support your learning

-Students have undertaken placements at local businesses and found possibilities to continue after they have graduated.
+Students have undertaken placements at local businesses and have returned to work at the organisation after they have graduated.
 In some instances, they have progressed to become managers and leaders at the head offices of these companies.
-We pride ourselves on ensuring our students are unmissable to employers and are able and ready to join the workforce upon graduating.
+We pride ourselves on ensuring our students are indispensable to employers and are able and ready to join the workforce upon graduating.

 Apply your learning to professional contexts